aholstenson/miio/README.md

 model.
 When working with the library implement checks against type and capabilities for future compatibility within the same major version of `miio`.

-Capabilities can be considered stable in across major versions, if a device supports `power` no minor or patch version will introduce `power-mega` and replace `power`.
+Capabilities can be considered stable across major versions, if a device supports `power` no minor or patch version will introduce `power-mega` and replace `power`.
 If new functionality is needed the new capability will be added along side the older one.